Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Biometrics

-The authentication time is an additional metric used in keystroke dynamics to describe the usability in the system.
-The metric is the total average time necessary for collecting keystroke data and the average of time system takes to permit or deny user access \cite{wahab2023usability}.
-While the desire to achieve a very low FAR and FRR stand, it is important to achieve this with a very short authentication time.
+The authentication time is an additional metric used in keystroke dynamics to describe the usability of the system.
+This metric is the total average time necessary for collecting keystroke data and the average of the time a system takes to permit or deny user access \cite{wahab2023usability}.
+While the desire to achieve a very low FAR and FRR stands, it is important to achieve this with a very short authentication time.
 For example, the authentication system of Zheng et al. \cite{zheng2011efficient} achieved FAR and FRR of 1.30\% but with a very long authentication time (approximately 38 minutes).
-Such a long authentication time would leave impostors uncaught as most impostors require signifigantly less time to complete attacks.
-Additionally, the mouse dynamics-based authentication of Shen et al. \cite{shen2012user} had 3.33\% FAR and 2.12\% FRR with about 119 seconds authentication time.
-Although this FAR and FRR is higher than that of Zhen et al., it could be considered a better system based on the lower authentication time.
+Such a long authentication time would leave impostors uncaught, as most impostors require significantly less time to complete attacks.
+Additionally, the mouse dynamics-based authentication of Shen et al. \cite{shen2012user} had 3.33\% FAR and 2.12\% FRR with about 119 seconds of authentication time.
+Although these FAR and FRR are higher than those of Zhen et al., it could be considered a better system based on the lower authentication time.